 Pets at Rest

 Isle of Wight

 What To Do With Pet Ashes

 This again is down to you.
 Most pet crematoriums will either offer you the ashes back, in which case you will need to purchase a pet urn, you can take the ashes home in a bag or you can leave the ashes with the crematorium to scatter in their memorial garden.
-You will also receive a cremation certificates that shows the name and date of cremation, which will be needed if you want to travel with the ashes abroad.
+You will also receive a cremation certificate that shows the name and date of cremation, which will be needed if you want to travel with the ashes abroad.

-We always recommend making sure the crematorium you are using is legitimate, so please make sure to do some research into the facility before committing to a pet cremation.
+We always recommend making sure the crematorium you are using is legitimate, so please make sure to do some research into the facility before committing to pet cremation.

 Pet Cremation and Ashes Laws

 The rules and regulations surrounding pet cremation and cemeteries are fairly lax in the UK.
 To be a fully compliant pet crematory you must be accredited by the APHA (animal and plant health agency) to make sure the standards set out by the government are met.

 In terms of laws regarding scattering your pet’s ashes, you are free to do with them as you wish on land that is owned by yourself or similar laws around scattering ashes on the water are also fairly straight forward.
 We offer some beautiful water urns and scattering tubes suitable for pet ashes.
 If you want to scatter ashes on land that isn’t yours, we would always recommend seeking permission, but in most cases, this isn’t necessary and as long as you are in a secluded space, scattering pet ashes should be fine.
 This is also the case if you wanted to bury your furry friend to lay to rest, as long as you aren’t burying your pet in a very public place, you should be ok.
 Many people like to plant a tree or flower at the point of burial/scattering, if interested, please take a look at our range of Bios Urns.

 Pet Loss Support